 Knödel?

 Musical theater interlude over.
-On to the dish.
+Now on to the dish.

-This knödel dough is the version made from potatoes and not bread or semmelknödel.
-Technically it is a kartoffel knödel dough sweetened up with some sugar and sweetened coconut.
-This makes for a hefty, not too sweet dessert.
+This knödel dough is the version made from potatoes and not bread, which is called semmelknödel.
+Basically, it is a Kartoffelknödel dough sweetened up with some sugar and sweetened coconut.
+So this makes for a hefty, not too sweet dessert.

-Although the recipe stands on its own, if you want to take it to the next level, serve it with vanilla sauce or vanilla ice cream.
+Although this Piña Colada Knödel recipe stands on its own, if you want to take it to the next level, serve it with vanilla sauce or vanilla ice cream.
+Either way you serve it, this dessert will be equally delicious.

 Piña Colada Knödel